NIAID-BRC-Codeathons/NIAID-BRC-Codeathons.github.io/src/content/projects/gene-function-prediction.md

 **Expected Outcomes / Deliverables**

-Describe tangible outputs expected by the end of the Codeathon:

 - Models that predict protein function

 **Potential Impact and Next Steps**

-Explain how this project contributes to:

 - Infectious disease research or surveillance: characterizing unknown and known genes can be useful to know what genes are in the population
 - AI/ML automation and interpretability: the product is an ML/AI/LLM model to predict protein function